hirengondhiya/HirenGondhiya_T1A1/README.md

 ---

-Control flow is one of the feature of the Ruby language to control which part of the code would run based on a specific logical condition.
+Control flow is one of the features of the Ruby language to control which part of the code would run based on a specific logical condition.

-Control flow structures are required to allow the application to make decisions based different situation.
+Control flow structures are required to allow the application to make decisions based on different situation.

 There are two types of control flow structures
-1. Selection: This kind of control flow structure is used for making decision on executing a specific set of statements  in the given program.
+1. Selection: This kind of control flow structure is used for making the decision on executing a specific set of statements  in the given program.
 It involves evaluating one or several logical expression(s) and then executing a certain branch of code based outcome of evaluation of the logical expression.

     Follwing are selection structures available in Ruby
     - if / elsif / else